notedwin-dev/dww-replica/README.md

 - You can select the amount of coins you want to bet by clicking on the corresponding buttons.
 - Choose an animal to place your bet on by clicking on the animal button.
 - The game will randomly select an animal as the outcome.

+## Security Implementation

+The multiplayer version includes several security features:

+1. **Encrypted Communication**: Supabase credentials are encrypted on the server and securely transmitted to clients.
+2. **Environment Variables**: Sensitive information is stored in environment variables, not in code.
+3. **JWT Authentication**: User sessions are secured with JWT tokens.
+4. **Row Level Security**: Database tables use Postgres RLS policies to restrict data access.
+5. **Service Role Separation**: Server-side operations use a service role key that never reaches clients.
 - If you win the bet, you will receive a certain number of coins based on the return rate of the animal.
 - The game keeps track of your total coins and past results.